commpaslab/lpps5360/docs/schedule.md

 ### 9/27 Memo 1 Presentations

-### 9/29 Evidence and Alternatives
+### 9/29 Evidence

-* B&P 14-31
 * Rebecca C. Hetey and Jennifer L. Eberhardt.
 2018.
 The Numbers Don’t Speak for Themselves: Racial Disparities and the Persistence of Inequality in the Criminal Justice System.
 Current Directions in Psychological Science 27: 183–187.
+* Carlos Martin and Jamal Lewis.
+2019.
+“The State of Equity Measurement: A Review for Energy-Efficiency Programs.”
+Urban Institute, pgs.
+1-34.

+### 10/4 Alternatives and Selection

-* Jonathan Scwabish and Alice Feng.
+* Eugene Bardach and Eric M. Patashnik.
 2020.
-“Applying Racial Equity Awareness in Data Visualization.”
-Data@Urban Medium Post.
-* Leah Hendey and Marcus Gaddy.
-2020.
-“Taking an Equity Lens to Our Data Practice.”
-Data@Urban Medium Post.

-### 10/4 Selection and Outcomes

-* B&P 31-69
+A Practical Guide for Policy Analysis, 6th ed.
+Sage.
+Pages 21-49.
 * Eldar Shafir.
 2013.
 “Introduction.”
 The Behavioral Foundations of Public Policy, Eldar Shafir (ed).
 Princeton University Press.
 Chapter 28.
 * Donald A. Redelmeier.
 2013.
 “Behavioral Decision Science Applied to Health-Care Policy.”
 The Behavioral Foundations of Public Policy, Eldar Shafir (ed).
 Princeton University Press.
 Chapter 28.

-### 10/6 Tradeoffs and Decisions
+### 10/6 Outcomes, Tradeoffs and Decisions

-* B&P 69-84
+* David L. Weimer and Aidan R. Vining.
+2017.
+Policy Analysis: Concepts and Practice.
+Routledge.
+Ch 14 or 15
 * Paul Brest.
 2013.
 “Quis custodiet ipsos custodes?
 Debiasing the Policy Makers Themselves.”
 The Behavioral Foundations of Public Policy, Eldar Shafir (ed).
 Princeton University Press.
 Chapter 29 (pages 481-493)
 * Fisman, Raymond, Pamela Jakiela, Shachar Kariv, and Daniel Markovits.
 2015.
 “The Distributional Preferences of an Elite.”
 Science 349(6254):aab0096